-The refinement option Finable refinement makes X!
-Tandem perform a second pass search through the identified protein hits.
+The refinement option Finable refinement makes XITandem perform a second pass search through the identified protein hits.
 This makes it possible to define a second round of modifications, particularly useful if you search for multiple modifications on the same residue (e.g. methylation and acetylation of lysine residues).
+When having multiple modifications on the same residue, you should select the most common modification from the left variable box (not the refinement fox).
+Selecting multiple modification from the refinement box will perform multiple searches with and without the variable modification and combine the searches at the end.

-Note: The limit e-value is set senarately for the refinement relative to the main search
+Note: The limit e-value is set separately for the refinement relative to the main search Max. e-value 0.020.